The Key Stats

 27%6 of shoppers aged between 16-24 say they always buy a soft drink when in store7.
 It is essential you keep this younger generation excited by stocking new flavours and new product launches.

 5. Health is ImportantFor the first time ever, a higher volume of low- and no-sugar drinks are being bought than regular soft drinks8.
-Low-sugar soft drinks have contributed £165M9 thus far in 2019, 10% more than in the same time period in 2018.
-Sales are growing ahead of full sugar variants (10% growth, v.7% growth for full sugar variants10).
+No added sugar soft drinks contributed £16.8M9 in 2019, 4.7% more than in the same time period in 2018.
+Sales are growing ahead of full sugar variants (4.7% growth, vs 1.5% growth for full sugar variants10).

 6. Crossing the Aisle